avipowar/CRUD-App/README.md

 - create a path

 # create a multiple useState instead of we use on useState and update the all the data

+# make api call using AsyncThunk(middleware)

+- add data in the backend using post method
+- manage the extruder using builder
+- add addCase to matches the actiontype
+- handle promise